Skip to main content

 If you have specific concerns about a company’s unpaid taxes, regardless of the threshold, you may submit a statement of concern (SOC).
 If your SOC is relevant, complete and submitted on time, the AER will take the concerns into consideration when reviewing the company's application.
 An SOC should clearly and concisely describe how you would be directly and adversely affected by the approval of the proposed activity, the nature of your objection, and the outcome you seek.

-For more information about the SOC process, visit our SOC page.
+For more information about the SOC process, visit our Statement of Concern page.